-- No significant changes to the auditability of related R2 documents, the application of the R2 Code of Practices, R2 Guidance, etc., or general auditing requirements - Revised versions of the Code of Practices and the R2 Guidance document can also be expected after the final version of R2v3 is published.
-An exact timeline for these releases have not yet been confirmed. - R2 certificates will list the Process Requirements that apply to each R2 Facility, along with any applicable Allowances (as defined by the R2 Code of Practices)
+- No significant changes to the auditability of related R2 documents, the application of the R2 Code of Practices, R2 Guidance, etc., or general auditing requirements - A revised Code of Practices has been released, and a revised R2 Guidance document can also be expected after the final version of R2v3 is published.
+An exact timeline for this release has not yet been confirmed. - R2 certificates will list the Process Requirements that apply to each R2 Facility, along with any applicable Allowances (as defined by the R2 Code of Practices)